Moffat, Dumfriesshire, Scotland

 |Lochhouse Tower 2021||3 Nights||7 Nights|

-The rates detailed above are based on 6 occupants sharing Lochhouse Tower, for the indicated number of nights, on a self-catering basis, and apply to 2020 and 2021 dates.
+The rates detailed above are based on 6 occupants sharing Lochhouse Tower, for the indicated number of nights, on a self-catering basis.

 Lochhouse Tower sits just a short stroll from Moffat, a bustling market town popular amongst tourists for its warm Scottish welcome.
 Just 35 miles from Carlisle and 50 miles from Glasgow, the tower offers great accessibility to the renowned Scottish Border region.